Save on Pinterest

 Reflection of traffic flow in left side rear view mirror at rush hour

-Blindspot Alert
+Blindspot alert

-There are lots reasons to be excited about the prospect of buying a new car.
-Liz Gumbinner, co-founder of Cool Mom Picks, adds one more: “My car is so old and the main reason I want to trade it in is for all the new features, especially the blindspot alert in the driver side rear view that indicates when someone is passing.
+There are a number of reasons to be excited about the prospect of buying a new car, but Liz Gumbinner, co-founder of Cool Mom Picks, says, “My car is so old and the main reason I want to trade it in is for all the new features, especially the blindspot alert in the driver side rear view that indicates when someone is passing.
 This alone is my dream feature!”
+Blindspot alert uses a little light visible in your peripheral vision to say, “Wait, there’s someone already in that lane!” before you might try to merge left or right.
+Blindspot alert is absolutely a car safety feature no vehicle should be without and is available in many makes and models of new vehicles.
+Find out 30 things your mechanic would never tell you for free.

 16 / 17